 That is why it is so important to include detailed descriptions on your college applications.
 Leaving out key details in your application lowers your admissions chances.

 A number of CollegeVine students aspire to attend one of the nation’s most selective universities.
 Shooting for Stanford, Harvard, Princeton, and similar schools is exciting, but only a few students can reasonably expect to stand a chance in admissions.

-The Internet is full of chat rooms and school calculators that promise a specific figure for the likelihood of acceptance at your dream school.
+The internet is full of chat rooms and school calculators that promise a specific figure for the likelihood of acceptance at your dream school.
 However, most of these resources only consider a handful of details when determining what sort of applicant you are.
-Our Chancing takes all factors into account.
+Our chancing calculator takes all factors into account.

 CollegeVine is the only college guidance company that offers data-driven chancing, then works with students to help optimize their profiles.
 While other companies focus on the art of admissions, we use thousands of actual applicant results to reduce chancing to a science.

-Beyond that, our programs will improve your chances by teaching you how to showcase your strengths on the application.
-We help students with preparing the application, gaining acceptance, and even getting off the waitlist.
+Beyond that, we can help you improve your chances by teaching you how to showcase your strengths on the application.
+We’ll help you with preparing your application, gaining acceptance, and even getting off the waitlist.

 Use our free admissions chances calculator and learn your chances at over 500 schools.
 Start calculating your admissions chances now.Get started now